Time-based effects relate mostly to a delay in a signal — for example, echo, looper, and reverb.

 Continue reading “Delay – Understanding How Guitar Effects Work”

+Before we get into the best guitar analog delay pedals, we’ll begin with a word or two about them.
 Analog delay, using the bucket brigade chip, is a staple effect in many players’ pedalboards.
 Analog delay works by splitting the signal at the input into two parts and sending one part of the signal right to the output; this is the “dry” signal.
-The other part — the “wet signal” — gets sent through a circuit designed for that signal to take some time passing through it.
-Once the signal passes through the circuit it is mixed back in with the “dry” signal and you have a delay, or echo.
+Continue reading “Best Guitar Analog Delay Pedals”

+Before we get to the best guitar digital delay pedals, let’s take a look at what they do.
 The Delay effect can be used to enhance a mix or create a fuller sound.
-It can even allow ‘looping,’ in which solos can be played over backing chords, all created by a single musician.
+It can even allow “looping,” in which solos can be played over backing chords, all created by a single musician.
 Delay is also the foundation for several other effects, including Chorus, Flanger, Phaser, and the all-powerful Reverb.
-Boss was the first to bring digital delay to the stomp box with the DD-2, in 1984.
-Unlike many other digital effects, especially in the mid ’80s, delay was something that the new digital medium did very well, and continues to do so today.
+Continue reading “Best Guitar Digital Delay Pedals”

 The Providence DLY-4 Chrono Digital Delay Pedal is compact but fully featured.
 The Chrono Delay includes delay times that go from 1 to 2700 milliseconds, and should be more than suitable for almost any need.
 The Bright LED display lets you see the delay time easily in milliseconds or BPM.
 Continue reading “Providence DLY-4 Chrono Digital Delay Pedal”

-The DIG Dual Digital Delay a three-way modulation switch to toggle between Off, Light, and Deep modulations, giving this pedal chorus properties.
+The Strymon DIG Dual Digital Delay has a three-way switch to toggle between Off, Light, and Deep modulations, giving this pedal Chorus properties.
 There is also a three-way Type switch that allows you to choose from different kinds of delays.
-The 24/96 mode is a high-resolution modern delay, the ADM mode is an emulation designed to sound like early ’80s delay units, and the 12-BIT is an emulation of the 12-bit pulse code modulation mode of mid ’80s units.
-Both delays share the Repeat knob, which acts like the feedback control on most other units.
 Continue reading “Strymon DIG Dual Digital Delay”

 The TimeFactor Delay features nine dual delays for a wide range of stereo delay types that are each fully customizable.
 The delay types include Digital, Vintage, Tape, Mod, Ducked, Band, Filter, Multi, Reverse, and Looper.
 Each Dual Delay effect can operate in stereo, dual mono, or in straight mono.
 Each of the delays can have its own tempo subdivision for intricate rhythmic delays.
 Continue reading “Eventide TimeFactor Delay Effect Pedal”